ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM/README.md

 # ZENHEIM: Enhanced Valheim

-Built from the ground up with a core set of custom crafted ZenMods to ensure compatibility, reliability, and performance.
+Built from the ground up with a [CORE](https://thunderstore.io/c/valheim/p/ZenDragon/ZenModpack_CORE/) set of custom crafted ZenMods to ensure compatibility, reliability, and performance.

-A low-map experience unlike anything you have seen before.
+[The rules have changed](#new-game-rules) - A new low-map experience unlike anything you have seen before.
 Turn off your map via Valheim's World Modifiers and let the Cartography Table and Compass be your guide!
-Pins are tied to game world objects so no pin spam.
-The table itself is the map, you can not pan the view.
-Your own exploration radius is irrelevant.
-Your compass also includes weather and time of day and integrates with the ship's HUD.
 Think wisely, getting lost is part of the adventure!

 Pre-configured, ready to play.